Ministry of Religious Affairs and Culture (Myanmar)

-The Ministry of Religious Affairs and Culture (သာသနာရေးနှင့်ယဉ်ကျေးမှုဝန်ကြီးဌာန) administers the religious affairs, cultural affairs and historical and archaeology research efforts of Myanmar (formerly Burma).
-The Department of Religious Affairs purification, perpetuation, promotion and propagation of the Theravada Buddhist Sasana and promotes Myanmar traditional customs and culture.
+The Ministry of Religious Affairs (သာသနာရေးဝန်ကြီးဌာန) administers the religious affairs, cultural affairs and historical and archaeology research efforts of Myanmar (formerly Burma).
+The Department of Religious Affairs deals with purification, perpetuation, promotion and propagation of the Theravada Buddhist Sasana and promotes Myanmar traditional customs and culture.

 History

 The Ministry of Culture was established on 16 March 1952 as the Ministry of Union Cultures, and later renamed the Ministry of Culture on 15 March 1972.

 The Ministry of Religious Affairs (MORA) came into being before the Union of Burma (now known as the Republic of the Union of Myanmar) regained its independence in 1947.
 On 2 March 1962, the Union Revolutionary Council government reorganised all ministries.
 MORA became a department of the Ministry of Home and Religious Affairs.
 On 18 September 1988. the State Law and Order Restoration Council formed the department for the Promotion and Propagation of the Sasana, also under the Ministry of Home and Religious Affairs.
 On 20 March 1992, the ministries of Home Affairs and Religious Affairs were separated.
 A cabinet meeting on 26 June 1998 confirmed that the International Theravada Buddhist Missionary University would be formed under MORA.

 On 1 April 2016, MORA and the Ministry of Culture were combined to form the Ministry of Religious Affairs and Culture, as part of a government downsizing.

+In 2026, after the elections of 2025 to 2026, the Ministry of Religious Affairs and Culture was split into the Ministry of Religious Affairs while the "culture affairs" part of the ministry was merged with the Ministry of Hotels and Tourism to form the Ministry of Hotels, Tourism and Culture.